mediafinger/chimera_http_client/README.markdown

 #### Cache

-To cache the reponses of a connection, just pass the optional parameter `cache` to its initializer.
+To cache the responses of a connection, just pass the optional parameter `cache` to its initializer.
 You can also overwrite the connection's cache configuration by passing the parameter `cache` to any `get` call.

 It could be an instance of an implementation as simple as this: